 FQHC Grant Money

-CCM can also support FQHCs towards achieving multiple quality improvement badges.
-Since the program drives patient engagement, improves access to and quality of care, increases the services offered to patients, lowers patient costs, and uses telephonic technology, it covers several requirements of different badges including:
+CCM can also support FQHCs in achieving multiple quality improvement badges.
+Since the program drives patient engagement, improves access to and quality of care, increases the services offered to patients, lowers patient costs and uses telephonic technology, it covers several requirements of different badges including:

 - Advancing Health Information Technology for (HIT) Quality